vulogov/rust_dynamic/README.md

 * All dynamically-typed objects stores a unique object identifier.
 * All dynamically-typed objects serialize-able to both JSON and a Bincode.
 * You can iterate over All dynamically-typed objects.
-* You can create attributes attached to wrapped data
+* You can create attributes attached to wrapped data.
+* Basic math operation Add/Sub/Mul/Div supported for FLOAT and INTEGER types.
+* String concatenation and multiplication supported.

 ## How to create a dynamically-typed values